Jabez Inwards: Life and career

 In 1855 he moved to London with his family, where his services were much in demand at temperance gatherings.
 He also gave lectures on phrenology, astronomy as well as preaching the Gospel and delivered lectures on life assurance, as a travelling agent of the British Equitable Assurance Society.
 Over a thirty year period his diaries show that he delivered an average of four addresses a week.
 He also wrote several books and published texts of his lectures.

 Inwards was a vegan, contributing to the monthly The Journal of Health & Phrenological Magazine published by fellow teetotaler and phrenologist William Horsell.

-Personal life
+Personal life and death

 He married Elizabeth Duncombe in 1837 and they had four children, one of whom was the mining engineer Richard Inwards.
-Jabez died at the family home, 20 Bartholemew Villas, Kentish Town on the 21st December 1880 and was buried in a family grave on the east side of Highgate Cemetery.
+Jabez died at the family home, 20 Bartholemew Villas, Kentish Town on 21 December 1880 and was buried in a family grave on the east side of Highgate Cemetery.